Guide to Streaming Masters From China Videos

 1. You will need to provide a gmaiI address.
 For quickest results provide this address in the notes during your order or email Susan at firstname.lastname@example.org.

 3. Check your Gmail for the YouTube email with the link to your video.
-Please allow 24 hours to process your order (often this will be within a few hours).
+I will also send your links in a personal note.
+Please allow 24 hours to process your order although often this will be within a few minutes or hours, certainly as soon as possible.

 Creating a YouTube account: